dmhman04/number-guesser-game/README.md

 This is a project to power a human versus computer guessing game.

 # How to use
-When you click on the link, a website will appear like this.
+When you run the file index.html, a website will appear like this.
 Then, type in a random number from 1-20 and click "Check!"
 ![game](https://user-images.githubusercontent.com/87378628/135094959-40ea9e71-5d1d-4b14-b71a-f8f68837cf20.png)